jufernandy/ARRIVE-compliance/paper.md

 # GitHub repositories and data availability

 All deliverable material resulting from the Hack Week, raw data and scripts for data analysis can be found at OSF https://osf.io/nu57w/.
-Figures are available at https://github.com/jufernandy/ARRIVE-compliance.
+Figures, paper.md and paper.bib files used to generate this manuscript are available at https://github.com/jufernandy/ARRIVE-compliance.

-# Paper data sources

-* Paper.md and paper.bib location: [[Github](https://github.com/jufernandy/ARRIVE-compliance)]

 # Acknowledgements

 We thank professor Dr. Olavo Amaral and the No-Budget Science Hack Week 2021 event organization (https://www.reprodutibilidade.bio.br/hack-week-2021).
 We thank Tiago Lubiana for his workshop on Markdown that helped us write this preprint and submit it to BioHackrXiv.
 We also acknowledge Dr Nathalie Percie du Sert and Dr Matthew Brooke from the National Centre for the Replacement, Refinement and Reduction of Animals in Research (NC3Rs) for their kind assistance and suggestions and for answering questions about the ARRIVE questionnaire.
 We thank Instituto Serrapilheira for sponsoring this event.

-# Footnote
-The authors have declared that no competing interests exist.

 # References